Port of Seattle wins ‘Best North American Homeport - 2016’ from Cruise Critic

 Cruise Critic®, the world’s leading cruise reviews site and online cruise community, has named the winners of its 9th annual Cruise Critic Editors’ Picks Awards, citing the best cruise lines of the year across dozens of categories, as chosen by the site’s international team of editors.
 Read all about the award here.

-Convenience in a spectacular setting
+A spectacular setting

-Seattle is an experience, not just a destination.
+Seattle is an experience, not just a destination

-Recently named one of America’s favorite cities by TravelandLeisure.com and CNN Headline News, Seattle offers the best of both urban and outdoor experiences, providing the perfect point of departure for your next cruise.
+Named one of America’s favorite cities by TravelandLeisure.com and CNN Headline News, Seattle offers the best of both urban and outdoor experiences, providing the perfect point of departure for your next cruise.
 Enjoy touring, shopping, lively cuisine, microbrews, fine Northwest wines and, of course, Seattle’s famous coffee.

 Many of the city’s top visitor attractions are within blocks of the waterfront, including the Space Needle, Chihuly Garden and Glass, historic Pioneer Square, Pike Place Market and the Seattle Aquarium.
 Visit the city’s retail core where Pacific Place and Westlake Mall anchor blocks of national retailers and unique Northwest boutiques.
 This compact city makes exploring downtown easy.
 And just across Lake Washington, indulge your shopping senses even more at the upscale Bellevue Collection and The Bravern.

 If it’s the outdoors you crave, consider a day trip.
 Three national parks—Mt.
 Rainier, North Cascades and Olympic—are an easy, two-hour drive from the city center.
 Discover the region’s rugged coastal beaches, dense rain forests and spectacular alpine peaks.